Atef Najib

 Atef Najib (عاطف نجيب; born 1960) (Note: Also known as Atef Haj Najib, according to official documents observed by Zaman al-Wasl) is a Syrian former security official and head of political security in Daraa Governorate.
 A first cousin of former Syrian President Bashar al-Assad, he became infamous for being a catalyst for one of the flashpoints that ignited the Syrian civil war, when in 2011 he directed the abduction and torture of 15 boys who had written anti-Assad slogans in a public area in the city of Daraa.
 His aggressive actions prompted non-violent protests by local inhabitants, and—after security forces opened fire at a protest march—the gradual start of armed resistance.

 Upon the fall of the Assad regime, he was arrested by Syrian security forces in rural Latakia on 31 January 2025.
+On 29 April 2026, Najib was the first figure of the Assad regime to face trial in Damascus.
+He was subsequently sentenced to death on 11 August 2026.

 Early life

 He was born in Jableh, Latakia, in 1960, to an Alawite mother, Fatima Makhlouf, and a Sunni father, Najib Alaa.
 (Note: Also spelled Najib Haj Najib, Najib Ala'a, and Najib Alaah.)
 Fatima was the sister of Anisa Makhlouf, wife of former Syrian president and father of Bashar, Hafez al-Assad, while Alaa was a roadside gas seller from Jableh.
 Atef had two sisters, Reem and Norma, and two brothers, one of whom is Ammar.
 Alaa and his family had benefited from Hafez's rise to power, and had intended to build a financial empire, similarly to his brother-in-law Mohammed Makhlouf, but not with the same level of success or cleverness, eventually serving in prison for several months for irritating Hafez with his corruption and clumsiness.

 After graduating from Syria's military academy, Atef grew close to his cousin Bassel al-Assad prior to his death in 1994, with the two sharing similar personalities and enjoyment from driving recklessly in fast cars.